New Ohio law protects disabled people’s parental rights - NewsBreak

 Hailing from West Jefferson, Elzey was a licensed attorney in California before moving to upstate New York to work for the state’s Medicaid office.
 After returning to Ohio, he was a freelance reporter covering city government in Geneva and Kettering.

-He’s also legally blind and has significant hearing loss, two things he’s lived with his entire life.Body found at Ohio recycling facility
+He’s also legally blind and has significant hearing loss, two things he’s lived with his entire life.New laws to take effect in Ohio

 And until about 2016, Elzey was the primary caregiver of his three children.
 For a decade of marriage, his full-time working wife never doubted his ability to raise the kids, he said.